datasette/datasette-import-table/README.md

 ## Usage

 Visit `/-/import-table` for the interface.
 Paste in the URL to a table page on another Datasette instance and click the button to import that table.

+By default only [the root actor](https://datasette.readthedocs.io/en/stable/authentication.html#using-the-root-actor) can access the page - so you'll need to run Datasette with the `--root` option and click on the link shown in the terminal to sign in and access the page.

+The `import-table` permission governs access.
+You can use permission plugins such as [datasette-permissions-sql](https://github.com/simonw/datasette-permissions-sql) to grant additional access to the write interface.

 ## Development